 Remote and hybrid

 Hybrid is now the norm across most of the industry, with two to three office days a week common at GCCs and larger firms.
 Fully remote roles exist - particularly in SOC/detection, GRC, and some product-engineering teams - but many employers still anchor hiring to the major metros, and some client contracts require on-site presence.
 If you are outside the main hubs, prioritise employers that advertise remote-first or explicitly remote roles, and expect the widest choice (and best pay) to still cluster around Bengaluru and Hyderabad.
+We keep a dedicated list of remote cybersecurity jobs scoped to India →, and the global picture (what remote pays, which specializations travel) is in the remote cybersecurity jobs guide.

 Related guides

-6 min read
+8 min read

-7 min read
+9 min read

-7 min read
+10 min read